 “Our approach allows decision-makers to specify their own acceptable level of risk, a protection strategy type – such as elevation, storm surge barrier, or coastal retreat – and their assumptions about how much the Antarctic Ice Sheet will melt,” said D.J.
-Rasmussen, lead author and a Ph.D. candidate at the Woodrow Wilson School of Public and International Affairs at Princeton.
+Rasmussen, lead author and a Ph.D. candidate at the Princeton School of Public and International Affairs.
 “Our framework could help inform the Army Corps of Engineers’ efforts to design climate change adaptation projects.”

 The authors use Manhattan as an example to illustrate their framework.
 New York City has experienced tremendous losses due to flooding, as it is among the top global cities exposed to coastal flood threats; just in Manhattan, there are over $50 billion of assets are currently within the 100-year flood plain.
 Some of the key responses the flood damage allowances approach explores are:

 - Defense: levees and storm surge barriers

 - Accommodation: elevating buildings or flood-proofing basements

 While planners will still need to do more detailed assessments of the feasibility of various sea defense models in a particular location, this simpler model can identify promising strategies before planners invest in further, more complex engineering and financial models.
 Because of the study’s modeling simplifications, the authors do not propose specific recommendations for how NYC should respond; rather, the framework illustrates that under different circumstances, some approaches may have certain advantages over others.